Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Projecting Dissimilarity Functions on q -Metric Spaces

 \subsection{Search in Projected \texorpdfstring{$q$}{q}-metric Spaces}

-Because the Axiom of Transformation (A2) is satisfied, we expect $P^\star_q$ to preserve up to some extent the distance ordering of the original graph.
-In particular, we can show that the nearest neighbors are preserved by this projection.
+Since the Axiom of Transformation (A2) is satisfied, we expect $P^\star_q$ to preserve up to some extent the distance ordering of the original graph, but this was never proved.
+In particular, we now show that the nearest neighbors are preserved by this projection.
 To formalize this, consider the graph $H=(Y,E)$ whose node set $Y = X \cup \{x_o\}$ includes the dataset $X$ and the query $x_o$.
 The dissimilarity set \( E \) consists of the original dissimilarities \( D \) as well as the dissimilarities between the query and each data point, i.e., \( E(x_o, x) = d(x_o, x) \) for all \( x \in X \).
 We now apply the canonical projection to this extended graph, obtaining \( (Y, E_q) = P^\star_q(H) \), where \( E_q \) includes projected distances of the form \( E_q(x, x_o) \) between each data point \( x \in X \) and the query \( x_o \).
 We next state that this projection preserves the identity of the nearest neighbor of \( x_o \).